 Lodging properties that use a hard-key system must request the return of the hard key.
 The security of the guest as well as the financial investment in the hard-key system mandates that this procedure be a part of the guest checkout.
 Guest security is jeopardized if keys are lost or not returned.
-A 200-room property with approximately five keys per room that must be constantly replaced finds that a great deal of money is spent to maintain the key supply.
-Some properties require a key deposit, returnable on guest checkout.
+A 200-room property with approximately five keys per room that must be constantly replaced will find that a great deal of money is being spent pon checkout, a front desk clerk asks a guest if his accommodations were acceptable.
+The guest says that the heater in the room didn't work last night.
+Since the hotel has a 100 percent satisfaction guarantee, the desk clerk is obliged to comp the room.
+If you were the front office manager, what would you do to follow up on this incident?